On The Issues: Pat Harris vs. Dianne Feinstein

 From the beginning of the campaign, I have repeatedly stated I will not accept any corporate donations and I have kept to that pledge.
 I strongly believe that the current “pay-to-play” system in Washington is the biggest problem in passing legislation that would help the working class.
 We have to get corporate money out of politics.

 Throughout her lengthy career, she has accepted corporate donations from virtually every large wall street corporation, including big oil, big pharma and the insurance industry.
-Despite having a person wealth of almost ¾ billion dollars, she has refused to self-fund her campaigns and instead has relied on corporations whose policies are directly in conflict with Californian working men and women.
+Despite having a person wealth of almost ¾ billion dollars, she has refused to self-fund her campaigns and instead has relied on corporations whose policies are directly in conflict with working Californians.

 DEFENSE DEPARTMENT SPENDING